dheera/big-yellow-proxxon-mf70-conversion/README.md

 # Big Yellow Proxxon MF70 CNC conversion

-This repo is a Proxxon MF70 CNC conversion based on 3D printed and off-the-shelf mechanical parts, with Y axis extended from 46mm to 90mm and Z axis raised by 15mm.
+This repo is a Proxxon MF70 mill CNC conversion based on 3D printed and off-the-shelf mechanical parts, with **Y axis extended from 46mm to 90mm** and **Z axis raised by 15mm**.

-(I also included a couple parts for if you just want to extend the Y axis for hand milling only, but CNC is the main point of this repo.)
+I also included a couple parts for if you just want to extend the Y axis for hand milling only, but CNC is the main point of this repo.

 I'm lazy to create a name for it, but in the spirit of the [Bubblegum](https://www.youtube.com/playlist?list=PLYxf6JVpXtyO_PyjGGxkbttEl6JiWM5uO) conversion I printed all the parts in yellow so I'm just calling it that.